Learn to use your body better to feel better.

 From where all movement

 Once you have some awareness of your Base-Line, start thinking about the other 3 main muscles of movement and how you use them.

-Focusing on your Base-Line muscles provides the sensory feedback necessary to develop your sense of proprioception - the sense of position, motion and balance.
+Focusing on your Base-Line muscles provides the sensory feedback necessary to increase awareness of your sense of position, motion and balance - your sense of proprioception.